 Retail Sales YoY in Singapore averaged 4.51 percent from 1986 until 2021, reaching an all time high of 79.90 percent in May of 2021 and a record low of -51.60 percent in May of 2020.
 This page provides the latest reported value for - Singapore Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Retail Sales YoY in Singapore is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Singapore to stand at 2.00 in 12 months time.
+Retail Sales YoY in Singapore is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Singapore Retail Sales YoY is projected to trend around 3.00 percent in 2022, according to our econometric models.